Save to My DOJO

 First off, notice we’re discussing multi-factor authentication.
 The focus here is for you to use multiple factors with your customers.
 Why?
 Because each of these factors on their own can be (and in many cases, have been) hacked or spoofed.
-Mobile devices have had their SIMs swapped for an attacker-controlled device, passwords can be cracked, even fingerprints have been shown to be spoofable using 3D printing.
+Mobile devices have had their SIMs swapped for an attacker-controlled device, passwords can be cracked, and even fingerprints have been shown to be spoofable using 3D printing.

-With MFA, the user authenticates by providing a number of factors – how many depends on the level of security needed, the individual’s role within the organization, etc. In general, the user first provides their usual username and password.
+With MFA, the user authenticates by providing a number of factors – how many depend on the level of security needed, the individual’s role within the organization, etc. In general, the user first provides their usual username and password.
 Once provided, they are then presented with one or more additional challenges where the implemented factors mentioned above need to be satisfied.

 Multi-Factor Authentication Steps